TejasVaradaraj/9Tejas11/README.md

 - 👋 Hi, I’m @9Tejas11
 - 👀 I’m interested in ...machine learning/ai, secuity and backend dev
-- 🌱 I’m currently learning ...Java,C++,JS
+- 🌱 I’m currently learning ...Java,C++,ML,JS
-- 💞️ I’m looking to collaborate on ...any projects
+- 💞️ I’m looking to collaborate on ML based projects
 - 📫 How to reach me ...e-mail me at tejasvipradhyumna@gmail.com
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...Also interested in Physics, biology and CAD